How long is a Bodywork session?

 - Dating profiles and confidence tips;

 - Learning how to ask for what you want emotionally and sexually;

 - Human anatomy education and understanding of arousal and how arousal affects sexual pleasure;

 When and where are sessions held?

-If you require an session outide of allocated times please contact us and we'll book you in personally at the time that suits both client and pratitioner.
+If you require a session outide of allocated times, please contact us and we'll book you in personally at the time that suits both the client and the practitioner.